Plain English Summary

 Secondary outcome measures

-1. Joint Function - Western Ontario and McMaster University Arthritis Index (WOMAC v3.1), measured at baseline, 2 months, 4 months and 6 months
+1. Joint function, measured using Western Ontario and McMaster University Arthritis Index (WOMAC v3.1) at baseline, 2 months, 4 months and 6 months

-2. Participant’ self-reported global impression of change, measured at 2 weeks, 2 months, 4 months and 6 months
+2. Participant’s self-reported global impression of change, measured at 2 weeks, 2 months, 4 months and 6 months

-4. Sleep disturbance (Likert type scale), measured at baseline, 2 months, 4 months and 6 months
+4. Sleep disturbance, measured using a Likert-type scale at baseline, 2 months, 4 months and 6 months

 5. Pain self-efficacy, measured at baseline, 2 months, 4 months and 6 months